Many of our users have asked us about the reasons we switched from Yoast SEO to All in One SEO for WordPress.

 Schema markup is a special type of HTML code that you can add to your WordPress website to tell search engines more about your content.

-For instance, you can tell the search engines that a particular page is a blog post, a recipe, a FAQ, a news article, or a product page in your online store.
+For instance, you can tell the search engines that a particular page is a blog post, a recipe, an FAQ section, a news article, or a product page in your online store.
 Search engines can then use this data to display rich results.

 All in One SEO comes with the most comprehensive support for schema markup for your WordPress website.

-After that, you can set the default schema type to use for each post type.
+After that, you can set the default schema type for each post type.

 You can also generate schema markup for individual posts or pages.